The Memorial Tournament

 2017 Jason Dufner

 2012 Tiger Woods

-As we can see from this list it’s been a fairly mixed bag of winners here over the past decade and we have seen four players, Rose, Matsuyama, Lingmerth and McGirt gain there first PGA Tour wins here, with McGirt and Lingmerth’s successes in particular coming from left field.
+As we can see from this list it’s been a fairly mixed bag of winners here over the past decade and we have seen three players Matsuyama, Lingmerth and McGirt gain there first PGA Tour wins here, with McGirt and Lingmerth’s successes in particular coming from left field.

 Whilst past course form is never a minus it does not appear to be a requisite here.
-In fact the five winners from 2014 to 2018, Dechambeau, Dufner, McGirt, Lingmerth and Matsuyama had a best place finish of 19th between them in eleven previous starts.
+In fact the six of the seven winners since 2014, Rahm, Dechambeau, Dufner, McGirt, Lingmerth and Matsuyama had a best place finish of 19th between them in eleven previous starts.
 [Hideki was making his course debut.]
 So don’t be put off if the man you have a hunch for has not done much here before.

 Current form coming in is a bit more interesting and I have provided a table below to show this;

 2020 – Jon Rahm 27 33 37 MC 3*

 2019 – Patrick Cantlay 3 3 9 24 MC

 2018 – Bryson Dechambeau 42 37 4 3 38

 2017 Jason Dufner MC 13 60 5 11